Spring-SpringBoard/SpringBoard-Core/doc/source/extensions.rst

     ExampleEditor = Editor:extends{}

 We will then register the newly defined class to make it accessible in the SpringBoard interface.
-For details of what each field means, consult the API documentation.

 .. code-block:: lua